mattbasta/client-performance-handbook/manuscript/04-Connection-and-SSL.md

 : Many CDNs market DoS (denial of service) attack prevention.
 By sitting between users and web servers, the CDN can be better prepared to accept a flood of requests from an attacker, or to block the flow of traffic from compromised users.

 Full-Blown Features
 : It's usually the case that CDNs are quick to implement performance-improving features and cutting-edge technology for content delivery.
-This includes technology like SPDY, IPV6, and low-level connection tuning.
+This includes technology like HTTP2, IPV6, and low-level connection tuning.

 ### How does a CDN work?